BSc (Hons) Nutrition and Dietetics

 - Gives students the opportunity to develop knowledge and skills in nutrition and dietetics through close collaboration with local industries in food production, catering and sport and exercise science.

-- Offers graduates the eligibility for registration with the Health Care Professions Council (HCPC) and full membership of the British Dietetic Association (BDA), which means they can practice as a certified Dietitian.
+- Offers graduates the eligibility for registration with the Health Care Professions Council (HCPC).

 Key course features